Denys88/rl_games/README.md

 * Asymmetric PPO
 * Only GPU pipeline
 * Masked actions supported
-* Multidiscrete

- Implemented in Tensorflow 1.x (not supported now):
+ Implemented in Tensorflow 1.x (not updates now):
 * Rainbow DQN
 * A2C
 * PPO